pluja/awesome-privacy/README.md

   - [Paperless](https://github.com/the-paperless-project/paperless) - [Now archived] Scan, index, and archive all of your paper documents.
 - [OnionShare](https://github.com/micahflee/onionshare) - An open source tool that lets you securely and anonymously share files, host websites, and chat with friends using the Tor network.
 - [Sharik](https://github.com/marchellodev/sharik) - Sharik works with Wi-Fi connection or Tethering (Wi-Fi Hotspot).
 No internet connection needed.
 Available for Android, iOS, Linux, MacOS & Windows.
+- [git-annex](https://git-annex.branchable.com/) - Git annex offers robust and flexible file management and syncing.
+Packed with features, future proofing, and many different backends to conenct to cloud services and offline formats.
+Git annex assistant provides a convenient gui around the setup.

 ## Maps and Navigation
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**